The Cashiering and Student Accounts Office is committed to providing quality service to our customers.

 - Online tuition and fee rates apply to sections 820, 860 and 850.
 Please view the rate charts for specific charges.

-Beginning in the fall 2020, students enrolled in on campus or hybrid modalities will be assessed UPF fees based upon the overall total number of credit hours enrolled (except off-campus or Offutt courses).
+Beginning in the fall 2020, students enrolled in on campus or hybrid modalities will be assessed UPF fees except on off-campus or Offutt courses.
 UPF fees are not assessed if a student is enrolled in only (820/850 sections) remote/online courses.

 These fees support a variety of on campus and online student programs and services such as counseling and psychological services, campus health clinic, transportation services, campus recreation, athletics, and a wide variety of activities and programs affiliated with the Milo Bail Student Center.